Hiring Women for Dirty Jobs

 Paving the way for diverse talent on your team doesn’t have to be difficult.
 Look for problems you might encounter- but don’t stop there!
 Take the time to anticipate the challenges the first woman on your team might face, and then brainstorm solutions.

 Worried that if you hire a woman as a pest technician, she won’t be able to carry a backpack sprayer?
-You may never have considered that your equipment and infrastructure is suited to men by default.
-Buy a smaller backpack or invest in a canister on wheels.
+You may never have considered that your equipment and infrastructure are often assumed to be suited to men by default.
+Consider purchasing a smaller backpack or investing in a wheeled canister.

-Concerned that a female hire won’t be able to lift a compressor?
+Concerned that a female hiree won’t be able to lift a compressor?
 She’s probably stronger than you think - so don’t make assumptions.
-Invest in a motorized compressor lift or discuss her interest in a route with more inspection and repair work instead of back to back installation jobs.
+Invest in a motorized compressor lift or discuss her interest in a route with more inspection and repair work instead of back-to-back installation jobs.

-Services like pest control, lawn care, and HVAC are in increasingly high demand.
-With many professionals retiring from the workforce in the next ten years, service-based industries need to attract a more diverse workforce in order to survive.
+Services such as pest control, lawn care, and HVAC are in increasing demand.
+With many professionals retiring from the workforce over the next decade, service-based industries must not only build a destination workplace but also attract a more diverse workforce to remain viable.
 By following these tips, you’ll be well on your way to building your best team.

 Looking for a people management system that can streamline your hiring process, onboarding, and team training - so you can spend more time creating opportunities for women on your team and paving the way for girls who will contribute to these industries in the future?
-Find out how Forgely can help.
+Please ask your Coalmarch representative for more information.